MrPowers/javascript_book/introduction_to_strings.md

 # Introduction to Strings

-Strings is another type of JavaSrip, it is used for storing and manipulating text and is always quoted by "" or ''.
+Strings is another type of JavaSrip, it is used for storing and manipulating text and you can use simple or doble quotes.

 ```javascript
 "this is a string"